mohdmuiz11/EventManagementSystem/README.md

 Bedriah | Do the text input, dropdown input for the venue and event and styling.
 Azri | Implemented the Date picker calendar. created an object to save the details of an event to be put into array, variables and their state setters
-Izzuddin | Implemented the alert confirmation on submit button
+Izzuddin | Implemented the alert confirmation on submit button Faiq |  styling the components in the page

 ### Dependencies
 - [AsyncStorage](https://react-native-async-storage.github.io/async-storage/docs/usage) (alternative to LocalStorage, which can be use even app exit)